 Spring is here!
 The grass is turning green, the trees are beginning to get leaves, and the flowers are beginning to bloom.
-There’s also another natural phenomenon that may have begun in your area as well, and that’s rain and thunderstorms.
+There’s another natural phenomenon that may have begun in your area, and that’s rain and thunderstorms.
 Spring showers are a staple in the Kansas City area and around the Midwest, but they mean that you will need to take a few steps to protect your basement from flooding.
 Let’s learn about a few of the possible ways you can work to prevent flooding in your basement.

 Clean Your Gutters and Downspouts

 When you get that one nice day in between winter and spring, it’s time to get outside and do some housework.
 No, we don’t mean cleaning the kitchen or vacuuming.
 We mean that to protect your home, you should clean out your gutters regularly.
 This is easily done with a ladder, gloves, and a hose to wash out any extra debris.
 Always be careful when you are climbing on a ladder, and never hang on to the gutter for stability.
 It can easily pull away from the home.
 Cleaning out your gutters will make it less likely that water will get backed up in them and come into your basement.
 When you’ve finished cleaning out your gutters, make sure your downspouts are on and draining at least five feet away from the home.
 When the downspout is non-existent or too close, water drains directly against your foundation which can cause erosion and foundation cracks.
 This can eventually lead to bowing walls as well.

 Check Basement Windows for Cracks